EnesEfeTokta/WeatherPlusZero/README.md

 - **03/02/2025:** User registration system was created.
 - **04/02/2025:** User password reset system has been made.
 - **08/02/2025:** Daily weather e-mail sending system was created.
+- **15/02/2025:** Application activities are recorded.
+- **20/02/2025:** Location information is retrieved according to the device IP.
+- **22/02/2025:** Every time the user registers to the application, location information is recorded and transferred to the database.
+- **25/02/2025:** The JSON file containing application activities is encrypted.

 ## Take Note 📢
 Weather Zero Plus is the project of a second-year university student.
 Use it with this in mind.